ohscar/rmalloc/doc/paper/jeff.rst

 Algorithm
 ==========
-XXX: pseudo-code
+TODO: pseudo-code

 Implementation
 ==============
 In the previous overview section I described the general functionality.
 This section will in more details describe how each of the key parts work, including memory layout and performance metrics.

-TODO: describe O(...) of all complex operations.
+- TODO: describe O(...) of all complex operations.

 rminit
 ~~~~~~